Australian Embassy

 Selection Criteria

-In your written statements, you must include relevant high-level examples from your experience that support your claims against the role.
-The word limit is strictly 250 words per response.
-The panel will not assess responses which exceed the word limit.
+The word limit is strictly 250 words per response to each selection criteria.
+The panel may not assess incomplete applications or responses which exceed the word limit.

 The Human Resources Section based in the Australian High Commission, London is responsible for managing all recruitment processes across the European region.
 To apply, please use the 'Apply' button below.
 Please direct any other queries to [email protected].